masseyy/AmazonWebScraper/README.md

 Your computer will need to have python 3 installed.
 You can do this by heading over to https://www.python.org/downloads/

 # Instructions
 Once python3 is installed you will need to navigate to where the clone downloaded.
 It will download as a zip file so unzip the file.
 Once unzipped, navigate to the config.py file and make the necessary changes.
+You can use a text editor like notepad++ or sublime.
+I built this using VS studio code.

 The config.py file has very clear instructions.